User Case: Can I Transfer Google Photos to Amazon Photos?

 Drag the downloaded files of your Google Photos, and let it move Google Photos to Amazon Photos.

-cBackupper is a free and professional cloud backup server.
+CBackupper is a free and professional cloud backup server.
 You can use it to transfer files between cloud storage.
 You can also combine multiple cloud storage accounts for free combination into a larger backup space to make full use of free cloud disk resources.
 If you have enough cloud drive accounts, it can even be combined into unlimited cloud backup space.

 Step 2.
 Add and authorize your first Google Drive under the "Clouds" tab.